2025 Back-To-School Virtual Conference: Authentic Assessment Approaches for All Students

 Stories also enable us to make sequencing speech therapy goals around predictions.
 The child can “guess” what is going to happen next because the story follows a structure that is familiar to them.
 This helps keep them excited and engaged because they have background knowledge that can help them to participate even more!

-Using Songs for Sequencing Activities
+Using Songs for Sequencing Goals

 We like to use song and chants with Familiar Sequence stories.
 There are many songs that go along with most familiar sequences (e.g. days of the week, months of the year, counting, alphabet, etc).
 Songs are a great pre-reading activity to use before reading these types of books to help get children into the mindset of that specific sequence.